mbsambangi/member-function/README.md

 # Example Demonstrating Spring Cloud Function Framework + AWS Lambda + Serverless Framework

-This example uses Serverless Framework to deploy a Spring Cloud Function on AWS Lambda.
+This example uses Serverless Framework to deploy a Spring Cloud Function on AWS Lambda Platform.

 # Quick introduction to Spring Cloud Function
 Spring Cloud Function provides an uniform programming model to develop functions which can be run on any FaaS platforms like AWS Lambda.
-The same code can run a web endpoint, a stream processor, or a task.
+The same code can run as a web endpoint, a stream processor, or a task.
 Also, enables Spring Boot features.
 More information is availabe at
 [Spring Cloud Function](https://cloud.spring.io/spring-cloud-function/)
 # Example project